Continuation maps for the Morse fundamental group: Introduction

 Another invariant of $M$ one can obtain from Morse theory is the fundamental group: its generators are built out of unstable manifolds of index 1 critical points of $f$, and relations are obtained by looking at the boundary of unstable manifolds of index 2 critical points.
 One can also see this construction in terms of moduli spaces of the form

 thanks to the diffeomorphism which to a trajectory starting in $x$ associates a point of the unstable manifold of $x$.
-This point of view was adapted by Barraud in \cite{B} to build a Floer fundamental group constructed thanks to moduli spaces of solutions to the (potentially cut-off) Floer equation, which is isomorphic to $\pi_1(M)$.
+This point of view was adopted by Barraud in \cite{B} to build a Floer fundamental group constructed thanks to moduli spaces of solutions to the (potentially cut-off) Floer equation, which is isomorphic to $\pi_1(M)$.
 Barraud and Bertuol also built a construction of the fundamental group of $M$ using stable Morse theory \cite{BB}.

 One of the key elements to show that Morse or Floer homology are invariants of the (symplectic) manifold is the \textit{continuation map}, which was developed by Andreas Floer.
 This allows us to build a chain map from the Morse (or Floer) complex associated to one set of Morse data (or set of Floer data) to another.
 The idea is to take a smooth homotopy from one pair $(f,g)$, or $(H,J)$, to another, in such a way that there are Morse or Floer trajectories that go from generators of the first complex to generators of the second.
 This construction has been useful beyond Floer's work on proving invariance, for example in the construction of flow categories \cite{AB} or Kuranishi charts \cite{FOOO}.
 However, in the case of fundamental groups, it has not been done (although, in \cite{BB}, a different method is used, using hybrid trajectories).
-One reason for this is that the Morse or Floer fundamental groups being isomorphic to $\pi_1(M)$, we automatically get that they do not depend on choices.
-Another reason is that the classical continuation map arguments are very dependent on the chain map structures, and so do not automatically extend to other settings.
-However, it is useful to get proofs of invariance that come purely from Morse or Floer theory.
-Furthermore, the continuation map being an interesting structure in and of itself, studying it in a less homotopical manner gives us additional insight.
+While continuation maps are not necessary to prove invariance of the Morse fundamental group (this is already a consequence of the isomorphism with the topological fundamental group), it is useful to get proofs of invariance that come purely from Morse or Floer theory, for example if one wants to get more applications, and especially if one wants to develop this tool in other settings.
+Furthermore, the continuation map being an interesting structure in and of itself, studying it in a less homological manner gives us additional insight.

 The goal of this paper is therefore to study the properties of continuation maps for the Morse fundamental group.